Five tips on proper puppy socialisation and behaviour training

 4. Give your puppy plenty of time to explore its new environment while you supervise.

-5. Start using your pup’s name so it gets used to paying attention when you call its name.
+5. Start using your pup’s name so it gets used to paying attention when you call them

 2. Help the puppy settle in on the first night

-The first night can be scary for your puppy, but taking steps to create a safe and cosy environment can help it settle in.
-Leave a faint light on, and leave the radio playing to help mask any potentially scary new sights or sounds your puppy may experience.
-Place a few toys and an old T-shirt in its crate or sleeping space to create a warm, cosy and safe place.
+The first night can be scary for your puppy, but taking steps to create a safe and cosy environment can help them settle in.
+Leave a faint light on and leave the radio softly playing to help mask any potentially scary new sights or sounds your puppy may experience.
+Place a few toys and an old T-shirt in their crate or sleeping space to create a warm, cosy and safe place that smells comforting.

 Remember: It’s been a big day for both of you, so cries for attention are normal, even for the first few nights.
 Resist the temptation to immediately comfort your puppy when you hear it cry.
 Although it’s natural for puppies to cry in a new environment, only check in when the crying stops, so they know you’re not far away.
 This way, you’re not making a direct connection between crying and receiving immediate attention.
 Instead, only reward good behaviour so your puppy learns that being quiet gets your attention.

-The use of dog pheromones can help some puppies adjust to new surroundings faster – ask your pet health professional for more advice.
+The use of dog pheromones can help some puppies adjust to new surroundings faster – speak to your veterinarian for more advice.

 3. Start toilet training right away